 INFORMATION ABOUT THE ENVIRONMENTAL OR SOCIAL CHARACTERISTICS RELATING TO THIS SUB-FUND IS AVAILABLE IN THE ANNEX OF THE PROSPECTUS SET OUT IN BOOK III.
 A summary of the commitments is also available in Appendix 5 of Book I.

+- Specific market risks:

+- Equity Risk

+- Extra-Financial Criteria Investment Risk

-For an overview of the generic risks, please refer to the Appendix 3 of the Book I of the Prospectus.
+- For an overview of the generic risks, please refer to the Appendix 3 of the Book I of the Prospectus.